TSheridan01/Electric2/README.md

 ## First Segment

+Datasets median income & registered number of EV vehicles in county

-Supervised Classification Model will answer how likely are you to buy an Electric Vehicle based on your income?
-Will you buy: Yes or No?
+*Supervised Classification Model will answer how likely are you to buy an Electric Vehicle based on your income and location?
+Will you buy: Yes or No?*

+Planning to have a precision and recall threshold of above 50% for model created.

+Inputs - EV's registered in county (zip code), household income by county (2020, 2021), # of charging stations in county, access_code, fuel_type_code, registration_valid_date, vehicle_name

+Outputs - 0 = "No, will not buy", 1 = "Yes will buy"

-Decision Tree using info from census excel data (Balanced random forest/Easy AdaBoost Classifier) Datasets median income & registered number of EV vehicles in county
+Possibly create decision tree using info from tables (Balanced random forest/Easy AdaBoost Classifier)

-Supervised Regression Model to forecast # of charging stations needed in the future.
+*Supervised Regression Model to forecast # of charging stations needed by county in the future.*

-Factors: Number of EV car sales, charging station dataset
+~~Factors: Number of EV car sales, charging station dataset~~

+Inputs - Count of EV registration in county, number of predicted buyers from suprevised classification model, ratio of users to each charging station?

+Outputs - graph showing predicted growth of EV cars along with number of charging stations.

 Table 1: Alternative_Fueling_Station:
 longitude